Fascinating Aïda: History

 Fascinating Aïda was founded in March 1983 by Dillie Keane, along with Marilyn Cutts and Lizzie Richardson.
 The members have varied frequently, but the central two have been Adèle Anderson – who joined the group in 1984 – and Keane.
 The trio started performing in a West End wine bar, but they soon caught the attention of the media and performed on television for the first time in July 1983.

 Over the years they gained a growing fanbase and national popularity, earning three Olivier Award nominations for Best Entertainment, in 1995, 2000 and 2004.
 They were voted 'Most Popular Act 1985' by City Limits magazine, and also earned a Perrier Comedy Award nomination.
 The group broke up in 1989 and subsequently reformed in 1994, performing for a further ten years, releasing a number of albums, before breaking up again in 2004.
 Their 20th anniversary show, One Last Flutter, ran from 13 November to 6 December 2003 at the Comedy Theatre in London, when original member Marilyn Cutts joined the group for one last time.
 The show earned the group their third Olivier Award nomination.

 Liza Pulman joined in early 2004.
-That year, they performed their show Absolutely Fabulous twice in New York.
+That year, the group performed their show Absolutely Fabulous twice in New York.
 First in June for the Brits Off-Broadway Festival, then from September to November at the Acorn Theatre, Manhattan.
 The show earned them a 2005 Drama Desk Award nomination for Outstanding Revue.
 In 2007, Keane stated on the welcome page on the Fascinating Aïda official website that "Next year will be our 25th anniversary so we really want to do a new show to celebrate".